 Guns in Motor Vehicles

-The statute on Improperly Handling Firearms in a Motor Vehicle makes it unlawful to engage certain actions while in a car as driver or passenger.
+The statute on Improperly Handling Firearms in a Motor Vehicle makes it unlawful to engage in certain actions while in a car as a driver or passenger.
 For example, you could face Fourth Degree Felony charges for:

 - Firing a gun from the vehicle;